What is money?

 Money is used as a medium of exchange.
 Rather than exchanging lets say a kilo of apples for a book, most people use money in sale and purchase transactions.
 Money also serves as a unit of account.
 People and countries use money to measure the value of goods and services and to account for debts.
 A third function of money is that of a store of value.
 People can keep money in their wallets, hoard money under their mattresses or put it in their bank vaults and retrieve it at a later stage.
 Unlike the kilo of apples, money does not spoil.

 Trust is an important element of money – we have to trust that our money will be accepted in transactions and that it will retain its value if we put it in our bank account.
 Often, states use monetary policy to control the supply of money in the economy.
 This is to prevent prices from rising too fast and achieve stable price levels.
 If money uses its value too rapidly, this might lead to inflation.
 People lose confidence in their money and struggle to afford basic goods, such as food stuffs.
+In extreme cases there is hyperinflation, where banknotes like the one below (issued in Zimbabwe in 2008) try to keep up with the falling value of the currency.
 However, if the money supply is too low the economy can be starved of funds.
 People might find it difficult to transact, salaries decline and people might again find it difficult to afford basic expenses.
 It can lead to austerity and depression.
 Does money have value of its own?
 Commodity money such as gold coins certainly does.
 However, nowadays most economies are dominated by so-called fiat money in the form of paper money or even electronic drafts.
 Here, it is the purchasing power that is thought to constitute the value of this money.

 “Money is a claim upon society”